2016 New York Mets season: August

 In August, Sandy Alderson would come through with a deal at the trade deadline, as he acquired outfielder Jay Bruce from the Cincinnati Reds in exchange for second baseman Dilson Herrera and pitching prospect Max Wotell.
-Bruce would make his Mets debut the following day, in a 7–1 win over the crosstown rival New York Yankees in the second game of the yearly four game Subway Series.
+Bruce would make his Mets debut the following day, in a 7–1 win over the crosstown rival New York Yankees in the second game of the yearly Subway Series.
 Bruce would help the Mets tie the series, as he hit a go-ahead three-run home run at Yankee Stadium in the series finale in a 4–1 Mets victory.
 However, Bruce's initial spark would quickly burn out, as he began to slump, only adding to the Mets' offensive struggles.
 To make matters worse, star outfielder Yoenis Céspedes, who undoubtedly had been the best hitter on the team, was diagnosed with strained right quadriceps, and was placed on the 15-day DL.
 Without him, the Mets' record fell under .500 after an 8–6 loss to the San Diego Padres on August 12.
 However, the Mets would rally to win the next two games over the Padres, highlighted by Steven Matz taking a no-hitter into the 8th inning on August 14.
 Matz struck out 8 batters in that game, which would ultimately wind up being his last game of the year, as he would later undergo surgery for a bone spur in the left elbow, therefore ending his season.
 The Mets would also lose second baseman Neil Walker for the season after he required surgery to fix a herniated disc in his back.
-Luckily for the Mets, Céspedes would return to the team on August 19 in San Francisco against the Giants, in what would be considered the turning point of the Mets season.
+Luckily for the Mets, Céspedes would return to the team on August 19 against the San Francisco Giants in California, in what would be considered the turning point of the Mets season.
 The following day, with the Mets record at 60–62, Céspedes hit two home runs in a 9–5 victory, and homered again the next night on ESPN Sunday Night Baseball, as the Mets would get their record back to .500.
 They then took series from the St. Louis Cardinals and the Philadelphia Phillies.
 New York would also win three of four against the Miami Marlins heading into September, highlighted by a Céspedes walk-off home run in a 2–1 win over Miami on August 29.